willfinnegan1/Kickstarter-Analysis/README.md

 3. Louise has the best chance of successfully funding a campaign is by setting a low goal.

 I believe most poeple would agree with this logic, however it does not necesarily help Louise, as her costs may not be flexible.
-I would advise louise to carefully analyze her budget and plan a campaign with a reasonable goal that can still support her project.
+I would advise Louise to carefully analyze her budget and plan a campaign with a reasonable goal that can still support her project.
 Additionally i would advise Louise to, no matter what, keep her goal below $45K, as projects above that goal fail in  >80% of instances.
 To Further analyze the data, one could narrow down the geography, and only look at campaigns in certain countries, or look only at more recent data.
 I suggest looking at a graph or visual representation of success rates by year, to see how Kickstarter campaig success has trended year by year.